Analyzing Prudential Bancorp (PBIP) & Its Competitors

 |$14.78 million

-Prudential Bancorp’s competitors have higher revenue and earnings than Prudential Bancorp.
-Prudential Bancorp is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Prudential Bancorp’s rivals have higher revenue and earnings than Prudential Bancorp.
+Prudential Bancorp is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-Prudential Bancorp pays an annual dividend of $0.28 per share and has a dividend yield of 2.1%.
-Prudential Bancorp pays out 25.0% of its earnings in the form of a dividend.
-As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.2% and pay out 28.2% of their earnings in the form of a dividend.
-Prudential Bancorp has increased its dividend for 1 consecutive years.

 Summary

-Prudential Bancorp competitors beat Prudential Bancorp on 12 of the 15 factors compared.
+Prudential Bancorp rivals beat Prudential Bancorp on 12 of the 15 factors compared.

 About Prudential Bancorp